rivet-lang/rive/README.md

 Currently the language is in alpha state, and therefore its syntax and the language API is not stable, and may change in the long term.
 Not all features are implemented.

-## Run the compiler

-### Dependencies

-The compiler requires Python 3.

-The Rivet compiler currently generates C code, so a C compiler, which supports C11, is required to generate executables.
-Over time the compiler will add support for generating binaries directly without the need for a C compiler.

-The compiler has been tested on **linux** and **windows**.

-Just execute `python rivetc.py some_file.ri`.

-You can see all available compiler options by using the `-h`/`--help` flag.

-`python rivetc.py -h`

 * * *

 <div align="center">